MichaelELeonard/VBA-Challenge/README.md

 ## Results
 3000 individual stocks were examined for the years 2018, 2019 & 2020.
-Yearly results as follows:
+Yearly results:

 ## 2018